When mysqld starts, it reads all grant table contents into memory. The in-memory tables become effective for access control at that point.

 Table and column privilege changes take effect with the client's next request.

-Database privilege changes take effect the next time the
+Database privilege changes take effect the next time the client executes a

 Global privileges and passwords are unaffected for a connected client.
 These changes take effect only for subsequent connections.